Skip to content

 • Keep muscles focused.
 One muscle per domain.
 Don’t mix deployment and testing.

-• Write digests first.
-The digest is what loads 90% of the time.
+• Write TL;DRs first.
+The TL;DR is what loads 90% of the time.
 Make it good.

 • Let heat do the work.
 Don’t manually set heat to 15 on everything.
 Let usage patterns decide what matters.